VishishtaDilsara/VishishtaDilsara/README.md

 </p>

-Software engineering undergraduate and researcher with experience in **web, mobile, AI, and IoT projects**.
+Software engineering undergraduate and researcher with experience in **web, mobile, AI, IoT, and DevOps**.
-Building **real-world applications** that solve problems and enhance user experiences.
+Passionate about building **real-world applications and scalable systems** that solve problems and deliver great user experiences.

 ---